Before you have Shoulder Replacement

-This of course will throw a big concern for patients out the window – that of shoulder replacement recovery time – complications are often lengthy and sometimes never go away.
+This of course will throw a big concern at patients – shoulder replacement recovery time – complications are often lengthy and sometimes never go away.

-Doctors are saying that if you had a surgery that failed to fix your shoulder pain – it is not recommended that you get a second surgery to fix the first one because 36% of those surgeries fail too.3
+Doctors writing in the Muscles, ligaments and tendons journal, suggest that if you had a surgery that failed to fix your shoulder pain – it is not recommended that you get a second surgery to fix the first one because 36% of those surgeries fail too.(7)

 The most common causes of revision surgery after reverse total shoulder arthroplasty (RTSA) are: